 - Essays and course work are submitted electronically to be marked and recorded.

-In ministry no week is normal, but typically you can expect to do:
+We appreciate that no week is the same in church ministry, but typically you can expect to do:

 - 3-4 hour meeting with your coach and cluster

 - Personal day off with no ministry or degree responsibilities

 Having a theology degree as well as three years of experience in leading youth ministry prepares you for a life of mission to young people and can open many doors for the future.
 Graduates are often are hired as youth ministers in a local church or they may choose to pioneer new mission to youth.
 Whilst the degree will not give you a JNC qualification it will enable you to study for further masters level if desired.

 Each situation is different depending on your placement church.
 Most students live with a host family from the church whilst other churches set up a flat or flat-share for the trainee.